YamanJamshaid/Socket.io-html-chat-app/README.md

 ## Real-Time Chat-App with Socket.io and Node.js

-Chat-App is powered by Socket.IO is a web application that allows multiple users to have private and public chat.
+Chat-App is powered by Socket.IO, a web application allowing multiple users to have private and public chat.
 This app allows one-to-one chat online and it's fast and easy to use.
-Please note that the application code is written in Javascript ES6.
+So as you know, the application code is written in Javascript ES6.

 ### Prerequisites: ###